Our Manifesto

 → Read More

-value, talent-based services agencies offer, and will work with agencies and clients to
+We advocate for better ways to procure and compensate for the added value, talent-based services agencies offer and will work with agencies and clients to deliver these.

 → Read More

-We will promote good practice, but speak out where we see bad
+We will promote good practices but speak out where we see bad practices and value-destroying behaviours that ultimately benefit our clients, as well as agencies.

 → Read More

-can deliver are the same everywhere, in every market and region, on local assignments and
+We will do this together as a global partnership, sharing our resources and best ideas because the challenges to the unique business value agencies can deliver are the same everywhere, in every market and region, on local and international assignments.

 → Read More

-We believe that agencies and the commercial creativity they deliver are turbo boosters for growth – business that are looking for top-line growth neglect the creative multiplier at their peril.
+Agencies and the commercial creativity they deliver are turbo boosters for growth – businesses that are looking for top-line growth neglect the creative multiplier at their peril.

 The Current Situation

-Agencies are not alone in facing these challenges, our clients and their marketing, sales and operating functions are also struggling to figure out how to engage with consumers, grow their businesses and build their brands in a fast-changing environment.
-But agencies face particular challenges – with the rise of procurement and the impact of short-termism, marketers sometimes minimize their relationships or engagements with agencies, viewing marketing as business costs rather than long-term investments.
+Agencies are not alone in facing these challenges; our clients and their marketing, sales and operating functions are also struggling to figure out how to engage with consumers, grow their businesses and build their brands in a fast-changing environment.
+However, agencies face particular challenges – with the rise of procurement and the prevalence of performance marketing at the expense of longer-term brand-building impact of short-termism, marketers sometimes minimise their relationships or engagements with agencies, viewing marketing as business costs rather than long-term investments.

-It risks becoming a toxic, value-destroying environment for agencies, with the unintended consequence of killing the conditions for creativity and undermining the value that clients more than ever need agencies to deliver.
+It risks becoming a demotivating, value-destroying environment for agencies, with the unintended consequence of killing the conditions for creativity and undermining the value that clients need agencies to deliver more than ever.

 Talking Points